-Schools across Wales will be welcoming back students between the age of three and seven after the February half-term.
+Schools across Wales will shortly welcome back students between the ages of three and seven after the February half-term.

 This has come with much dispute between teacher trade unions and parents through the increased risk of students now mixing again after learning from the safety of their homes.

 It has been a difficult few months of adapting to a new normal for students and staff, as they found themselves going back to school in September 2020 after the summer holidays and the first UK lockdown, only to have to return to homeschooling a few months later.

 It is this disruption to learning that teaching professionals will be looking to avoid ahead of re-opening their doors.